Custom Credential Attributes

 CauseFix

-The certificate has no value saved for that fieldEdit the certificate and enter the value
+The credential has no value saved for that fieldEdit the credential and enter the value

 The token key does not match the field keyKeys are case-sensitive and must be exact. {{custom.Score}} is not the same as {{custom.score}}

-The certificate was created before the field was addedEdit the certificate to add the value
+The credential was created before the field was addedEdit the credential to add the value

-The verify page does not show custom attributes for a certificate
+The verify page does not show custom attributes for a credential

 Check: